agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 <!-- I have not had a better answer to this beyond "it depends" so I don't know how to end this section even though I have known to start it -->

-There are a few differences between the two distributions, which are worth noting:
+There are a few differences between the two distributions in terms of runtimes and packaging, and the kernels, which are worth noting:

-- It is possible to use the emscripten-forge distribution only through the JupyterLite project, unlike Pyodide, which also supports Node.js
+- Available runtimes: It is possible to use the emscripten-forge distribution only through the JupyterLite project, unlike Pyodide, which also supports Node.js and native browser-based JavaScript runtimes.
-- The versions of Emscripten used across both are different, and therefore the ABI is, too
+- ABI differences: the versions of Emscripten used across both projects are different, and therefore the ABI is, too
-- emscripten-forge uses `conda`-based packaging standards and file formats, rather than those for PyPI that Pyodide uses (Python wheels).

-The Pyodide and emscripten-forge ecosystems are both great choices.
-Pyodide must be used with the `jupyterlite-pyodide-kernel` project, and the emscripten-forge distribution is available through the Xeus kernel.
+- Kernels: Pyodide must be used with the `jupyterlite-pyodide-kernel` project, while the emscripten-forge distribution is available through the Xeus kernel, with both being maintained by the JupyterLite contributors.

-The key difference between both kernels, besides the distribution they work with, is that the Pyodide kernel allows one to dynamically install packages with a `%pip install` magic through [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime), a package that provides abstractions over `micropip`, while the Xeus kernel does not, at the moment, as it lacks an in-browser package manager ([`picomamba`](https://github.com/mamba-org/picomamba) may soon address this).
+    - The key difference between both kernels is that the Pyodide kernel allows one to dynamically install packages with a `%pip install` magic through [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime) (a package that provides abstractions over `micropip`).
+Whereas, the Xeus kernel does not allow this at the moment as it lacks an in-browser package manager ([`picomamba`](https://github.com/mamba-org/picomamba) may soon address this).
 An environment file has to be used with the Xeus kernel, which pre-installs WASM packages when building the documentation.

 See [the JupyterLite documentation on "Adding a Python kernel"](https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#adding-a-python-kernel) for more.

+Therefore, the choice of distribution depends on the project and its needs coming as a part of implementing its interactive documentation deployments.
+For example, if a project is already available in Pyodide, it may be easier to use that distribution and its kernel.
+However, if it is required to pre-install packages or use kernels for other languages beyond Python, the emscripten-forge distribution and the Xeus kernel loader would be a better choice.

 ### Runtime considerations